glifio/glif/README.md

 If your Agent has been marked in a faulty state, `glif agent info` will tell you.
 If you have recovered from your faulty state, you should recover your Agent's health using the command:<br />

 `glif agent set-recovered`

+## Advanced Mode

+The GLIF CLI can be built in "advanced mode", which allows you to make ownership and administrative changes to your Agent.
+To build the CLI in advanced mode, run:<br />
+`make advanced`<br />
+`sudo make install`<br />

+When run in advanced mode, you should be able to see the `glif agent admin` commands.

+### Reset your Agent's owner key

+### Reset your Agent's operator key

+### Reset your Agent's requester key

+When resetting your Agent's requester key, we will not be removing any old keys for safety purposes.
+Instead, we'll rename your current requester key and replace it with a new one.
+This is a 2 step process:

+1. Recreate your `request` key by running:<br /> `glif agent admin create-key request`<br />Copy your new request key to use in step 2.
+2. Change the `request` key on your Agent (this triggers an on-chain transaction):<br />`glif agent admin change-requester <new-request-key>`

+Once the second transaction confirms on-chain, you should be good to go!